prism/PrismRefracted/README.md

 **Prism (Refracted)** is a change-tracking plugin for Bukkit-based servers.
 Supports rollbacks, restores, previews, wands, and so much more.
 Tracking so good, the NSA stole our name.

+Download on [Spigot][spigot]

+# v3 vs v4

+v4 is a ground-up rewrite and is in progress now.
+I have no ETA for release but please feel free to contribute.
+Check out the v4 branch. v3 is the old Prism with improvements/maintenance work.

 # TL;DR

 I, viveleroi, created Prism ten years ago and was amazed by the community response.
 With the bukkit/mojang project